home-assistant/home-assistant.io/source/_integrations/analytics.markdown

 {% enddetails %}

-## Usage analytics
+### Usage analytics

-You need to enable [basic analytics](#basic-analytics) to be able to enable this.
+_Required basic analytics to be enabled._

 This includes:

 - The names of all your integrations

-If your system include the Supervisor this will also contain:
+If your system includes the Supervisor, this will also contain:

-- The name of all installed add-ons
-- The version of all installed add-ons
+- For each add-on
+  - Name
+  - Version
-- The state of protection mode of all installed add-ons
+  - If protection mode is enabled
-- The state of the auto update toggle of all installed add-ons
+  - If auto update is enabled

 {% details Example payload %}